Skip to main content

 • Tweet

-Sean Houlston -11
+Sean Houlston

 Sean has been a committed Conservative activist for nearly a decade, currently serving as Deputy Chairman of Congleton Conservatives.
 He has previously held roles including Area Deputy Chairman for Cheshire & Wirral, CPF Chairman, and 2019 General Election Campaign Manager.

-Beyond politics, Sean is passionate about education and skills.
-He is Chair of Governors at Shavington Primary School and Vice-Chair at Sir William Stanier School, where he has supported local education for over six years, including through challenging periods of leadership transition and school improvement.
-He has also served as a trustee of St Luke’s Cheshire Hospice, where he helped oversee strategic fundraising and public engagement, and currently sits on the Board of Reaseheath College, one of the UK’s leading land-based training institutions.
+He has previously held roles as Chair of Governors at Shavington Primary School and Vice-Chair at Sir William Stanier School, where he supported local education, including through challenging periods of leadership transition and school improvement.
+Sean has also served as a trustee of St Luke’s Cheshire Hospice, supporting fundraising and public engagement for end-of-life care.

 About Sean